vtex-apps/carousel/README.md

 | `img` | The `img` element | [Banner](https://github.com/vtex-apps/carousel/blob/feature/new-slider/react/Banner.tsx) |
 | `bannerLink` | The `a` element that wraps the whole `Banner` component | [Banner](https://github.com/vtex-apps/carousel/blob/feature/new-slider/react/Banner.tsx) |

 ## Troubleshooting

 You can check if others are passing through similar issues [here](https://github.com/vtex-apps/carousel/issues).
 Also feel free to [open issues](https://github.com/vtex-apps/carousel/issues/new) or contribute with pull requests.

+## Contributing

+Check it out [how to contribute](https://github.com/vtex-apps/awesome-io#contributing) with this project.

 ## Tests